Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test7_clue_analysis(gemini).md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 4/5
+### Fake Clues: 5/5
-**Very Good - Exceeds expectations**
+**Excellent - Outstanding**

-The fake clues effectively point to giraffe and zebra respectively.
-They don't relate to elephants, and they are believable for the incorrect choices.
+Both fake clues point towards mythical creatures and associations with magic, clearly misdirecting away from the correct answer and toward the Woolly Mammoth or a general fantasy concept.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices